-107.-A mortgage lender shall in respect of a housing loan, issue 35 to the borrower:
+110.-A mortgage lender shall in respect of a housing loan, issue to the borrower:

-Duties of mortgage lender to supply documents and information.
+lender to supply documents and information.

-- (a) at the time the loan is made, a copy of the mortgage deed (including any contract relating thereto) which copy shall be additional to any copy of such mortgage deed issued to his legal representative, and - 40 (b) a statement of the total amount outstanding on the loan on a specified date occurring not more than one year after the making of the loan and at intervals of not more than one year thereafter until the loan is fully repaid, such statement being issued as soon as practicable after the date specified.
+- (a) at the time the loan is made, or as soon as may be practicable 15 thereafter a copy of the mortgage deed (including any contract relating thereto) which copy shall be additional to any copy of such mortgage deed issued to his legal representative, and - (b) a statement of the total amount outstanding on the loan on 20 a specified date occurring not more than one year after the making of the loan and at intervals of not more than one year thereafter until the loan is fully repaid, such statement being issued as soon as practicable after the date specified. - 111.-(1) The Minister may, after consultation with the Minister Disclosure of for the Environment, by regulations, make provision requiring the disclosure to the borrower of specified information relating to any commissions and insurance commission, introduction fee or other inducement, charge expenses. or expense that may be payable to any person or retained by any 30 person on foot of an insurance policy taken out by the borrower in connection with the making of a housing loan, or on foot of the making of such loan.

-Disclosure of charges, agency introduction fees, commissions and expenses.
+charges, agency introduction fees